Copycat (Billie Eilish song)

-"Copycat" is a song recorded by American singer Billie Eilish.
+"Copycat" (stylized in all caps) is a song recorded by American singer-songwriter Billie Eilish.
 It was released by Darkroom and Interscope Records as the fourth single from Eilish's debut studio EP, Don't Smile at Me (2017).
 Eilish and her brother, Finneas O'Connell, co-wrote the song, with the latter solely handling the production.
 Musically an electronica and pop track with a hip hop-influenced instrumentation, the song was heavily inspired by someone who kept on copying Eilish and what she did.

 Commercially, "Copycat" peaked at number 12 on the Billboard Bubbling Under Hot 100 chart and number 100 on the Canadian Hot 100.
 It has also received several certifications, notably a double platinum award from the Mexican Association of Producers of Phonograms and Videograms, A.C.
 (AMPROFON).
 The song was performed live during Eilish's 2019 When We All Fall Asleep Tour and her Where Do We Go?
 World Tour in 2020.
 A Sofi Tukker remix was released on January 12, 2018.